In episode 167 we talk with Casey Markee, founder of MediaWyse, about SEO-related topics bloggers should keep at the forefront of their minds in 2021.

 And again, you’re thinking, “Why in the heck are you talking about, Casey?
 What is this CLS shift?”
 And it’s just very simply that when your page loads on a mobile device, is there any shifting happening specifically above the fold on the content?
 Like if you tend, for example, to center justify content, or if you tend to have social buttons above the fold or something like that, sometimes there’s a little bit of a shift as that goes in and populates to the frame that you’re visually seeing.
 And there are various metrics that you can do to lower the effect on this.
 For those of you on a feast theme, you’re well prepared for a lot of this stuff.
 Skylar has done an exceptional job with his modern mobile menu and other tips to allow you to go in and optimize for cumulative layout shift.

 But these are all things that you can measure in the Google page speed insights tool.
 So just type that into Google: “Google page speed insights tool,” run a sample page through, go down and look at these core web vitals.
 Look at the CLS metrics.
 See if you notice any issues.
-And then what I would advise all of you on the call is if this is news to you is please do a search for the “top hat rank SEO for publishers episode 6,” which we just did a couple of months ago that talked all about core web vitals.
+Then what I would advise all of you on the call is if this is news to you is please do a search for the “top hat rank SEO for publishers episode 6,” which we just did a couple of months ago that talked all about core web vitals.
 It’s jam-packed with information on how you can test and troubleshoot these issues.
 And that’s the best advice I can give you there.
 But yeah, this page experience algorithm is going to go live in May .
 I think for most sites, you shouldn’t worry too much about it, but again, if you are still in a small percentage of sites that haven’t moved to HTTPS, or maybe you’re running these big popups that load on the first click from Google, or maybe you don’t understand an exit intent pop-up is, or there are various metrics.
 And now is a good time to start looking into all of that.
 And we cover all of that and more in that core web vitals.

 Okay.
 So the top hat rank episode six is what we’ll kind of cover a lot of this.
 Okay.
 So let’s start there and then put that on the show notes.
 Yeah, because it is overwhelming.
 I’ve gone to the Google page speed insights tool and I’m like, “Okay, I see red, this looks horrible.”
 And then I just close it out because I don’t know what to do.